How Fast Do Money Trees Grow? (+Factors Affecting Growth)

 If you follow the below-mentioned steps, you can get your watering right.

-The money tree doesn’t enjoy sitting in the water for long, and that can cause overwatering.
-If you have an overwatered money tree, stop watering it and keep it under good light so that it can dry out.
+The money tree doesn’t enjoy sitting in the water for long, which can cause overwatering.
+If you have an overwatered money tree, stop watering it and keep it under good light to dry out.

-If you have an underwatered money tree, you need to start watering a little more and keep increasing it gradually till you find out what is best for your plant.
+If you have an underwater money tree, you need to start watering it a little more and keep increasing it gradually till you find out what is best for your plant.

 Also Read: How Often Should I Water My Money Tree?
 (Money Tree Water Requirements)